arsam-kalhor/arsam-kalhor/README.md

 I'm a **Frontend Developer** focused on building modern, scalable, and user-centered web experiences.

-I enjoy turning complex ideas into clean, intuitive interfaces with a strong focus on **performance**, **maintainability**, and **user experience**.
+I enjoy turning complex ideas into interfaces that feel **simple, fast, and intuitive** — combining clean architecture, thoughtful design, and maintainable code.

-- ⚛️ Building interactive applications with **React**
+* ⚛️ Building interactive and reusable interfaces with **React**
-- 🚀 Developing modern web experiences with **Next.js**
+* 🚀 Developing modern web applications with **Next.js**
-- 🟦 Writing reliable and maintainable code with **TypeScript**
+* 🟦 Writing type-safe and maintainable code with **TypeScript**
-- 🎨 Creating responsive interfaces with **Tailwind CSS**
+* 🎨 Creating responsive and polished interfaces with **Tailwind CSS**
-- 🧠 Managing application state with **Zustand**
+* 🧠 Managing lightweight and scalable state with **Zustand**
-- 📝 Building scalable forms with **React Hook Form**
+* 📝 Building reliable forms with **React Hook Form**
+* 🧩 Designing reusable components and scalable frontend architecture
-- ✨ Focused on clean architecture and thoughtful user experiences
+* ⚡ Focused on performance, accessibility, usability, and clean code
-- 📚 Continuously improving through building, learning, and experimentation
+* 📚 Continuously learning, experimenting, and improving my craft

 ---